Flinnyy/Tetris/README.md

 # Tetris

 Browser based tetris created using HTML, CSS and JS.

-Built using the video guide by Ania Kubow - https://www.youtube.com/watch?v=w1JJfK09ujQ&ab_channel=CodewithAniaKub%C3%B3w with additional functionality and styling added after following and understanding the key concepts that allows the game to work.
+Built using the video guide by Ania Kubow - https://www.youtube.com/watch?v=w1JJfK09ujQ&ab_channel=CodewithAniaKub%C3%B3w

+With additional functionality and styling added after following and understanding the key concepts that allows the game to work.

 **Additional Functionality implemented:**
 - Game Over message on game end.